 The goal at Asana is to reduce reliance on traditional emails and sync-ups.
 Instead, the company wants to provide a common space where users can manage projects and find all the information they need to get work done.

-Essentially, Asana wants to reduce the need for emails and meetings so that people can spend more time getting actual work done.
+Essentially, as a product, Asana wants to reduce the need for emails and meetings so that users can spend more time getting actual work done.

 Features of Asana

 Being a project management software, Asana is equipped with a multitude of features to help you get more work done.

 On Asana, you can create projects and break them down into detailed tasks to help your team visualize the roadmap.
 Each project workspace comes with a list view to detail the steps needed for the project, conversations to support team communications, a calendar to view the team’s tasks, a project progress view for status updates, and also files to share documents within the team.

 Within each task, you can assign it to individual members and set deadlines.
 Add more information into the task description to hopefully prevent the need to have more meetings to align the deliverables.

 If the task is dependent on another task being done first, you can set task dependencies on Asana so that your project flows seamlessly.
 If you want to save some time, Asana also has Gantt templates available so that you can track your tasks and all of their dependencies easily.

 Additionally, Asana has an approval feature for tasks so that you can approve, request changes, or reject tasks.

 Communication in Asana is done mostly within its conversations feature.
 You can send messages to team conversations to update users working on the same project.
 Team members can choose to follow conversation threads to stay updated, and also create tasks to move things forward from the chat.